 There are two different possible outcomes from the final defense:

-a) Pass – Students will graduate with a Ph.D. degree.
+a) Pass – The student may graduate with a Ph.D. degree.

 b) Fail - The student may not obtain the Ph.D. degree.